brombaut/stack-overflow-question-scraper/README.md

 This module is used to make requests to stack overflow based on query parameters it recieves from higher level modules, builds the HTML tree, extracts the relevant information, and returns it to the calling module.
 The requests are made to Stack Overflow using the [axios](https://github.com/axios/axios) library.
 Once the raw HTML document is retrieved, the tree is built and the data extracted using the [cheerio](https://cheerio.js.org/) library.

 ### App.vue
 The root element of the application.
-All event that are emitted from child components are handled in this modules.
-This is also the module that communicates with the scraper module, and passed data recieved down to it's child components.
+All event that are emitted from child components are handled in this module.
+This is also the module that communicates with the scraper module, and passes any data recieved down to it's child components.

 ### MainHeader.vue
 The main header.
 The options that are used to build the query for the scraper module are selected in this module.
 Hovering the cursor over the *Filter By*, *Search Period*, or *Query Size* labels will display a dropdown with the available options to select.
 Clicking one of these option will update the query and load the new results automatically.
-There is also a text input box that users can enter a tag value to filter their results by.
-Once they enter a value, they must click the *Refresh* button to the right of the text input to update the query.
+There is also a text input box that users can enter a tag value in to filter their results by.
+Once they enter a value, they must click the '**Refresh**' button to the right of the text input to update the query.

 ### SummaryTable.vue
 The table that contains all the question summaries returned from the query.
 The table contains the following columns: Question ID; Question Title; Posted Date; Votes; Answers; Status; Tags; and Stack Overflow Question Link.
 Clicking the Stack Overflow Link icon will open the link in a new tab.